Niklan/Glisseo/docs/responsive-guide.md

 # Responsive guide

-To make your site responsive there is several tools, or simply mixins.
-By default theme uses [SUSY](http://susy.oddbird.net/) for grid system and several mixins to creates media-breakpoints.
-Together, this two tools is very powerful.
+To make your site responsive there is several tools and mixins.
+By default theme ships with [Lost Grid](http://lostgrid.org/) integration.

 ## Breakpoints